Anna Katharina Puts On Busty Display In Floral Bikini Top For New Video

 "Wow screw the bang because you are an explosion a beauty and a vision of sexy beyond words and you truly take my breath away," one user raved.

-“You really know how to create an ad for an energy drink,” teased another one of her fans.
+"You really know how to create an ad for an energy drink," added another one of her fans.

 "Happy New Years [sparkly emoji] Let's make this year a fun and happy year," a third admirer gushed.

-“What a fabulous smile.
-Who would want to get off of the couch with you?” replied a fourth admirer.
+"What a fabulous smile.
+Who would want to get off of the couch with you?" wrote a fourth fan.

 As a fitness personality, Anna often posts content that showcases her fit figure.
 As The Inquisitr has previously noted, she recently uploaded another video that she also shot for Bang Energy.
-She was wearing a different two-piece swimsuit that included a hot pink top whose small triangles exposed her cleavage.
+She was wearing a different two-piece swimsuit that included a hot pink top which exposed her cleavage.
 It featured matching bottoms, though only the strap on one side was visible sitting high on her hipbone.
-She wore a floral sarong tied around her hips on the right.
+She wore a floral sarong tied around her hips to complete the ensemble.